babeltrace2-source.ctf.fs(7) — Linux manual page

 • One or more data stream files, that is, any file with a name

-that does not start with . and which is not metadata.
+that does not start with . and which isn’t metadata.

-physical CTF trace, then all the physical CTF traces must have a
+CTF trace, then all the physical CTF traces, depending on the CTF

 You specify which physical CTF traces to open and read with the